projectodd/openwhisk-openshift/README.md

 This repository contains the necessary templates and compatible [docker](docker/) images for deploying OpenWhisk on OpenShift.

+### What is Apache OpenWhisk

+>Apache OpenWhisk is a serverless, open source cloud platform that allows you to execute code in response to events at any scale.
+OpenWhisk handles the infrastructure and servers so you can focus on building amazing things.
+>
+>Apache OpenWhisk allows developers to focus on writing value-adding code instead of burning hours on architecture and server management.
+Write in your preferred language to combine custom code with plug-and-play packages from our rich ecosystem of supporter services, and go live in hours instead of weeks.
+>
+>[Package creators](https://openwhisk.apache.org/package-creators) can easily add their service to Apache OpenWhisk’s growing ecosystem to eliminate the need to build in-house solutions for third-party integrations, reach a broader community of developers, and increase adoption of their products and services.
+>
+>The Apache OpenWhisk community is driven by open source contributors who are advancing this bleeding-edge technology, growing their >skillsets, and pushing the boundaries of serverless technology.

+For more information check the [Apache OpenWhisk](https://openwhisk.apache.org/) website.

 * [Installation](#installation)
 * [Using `wsk`](#using-wsk)
   * [Alarms](#alarms)